 Either a full or modified retrospective application is required for annual periods beginning on or after 1 January 2018 with early adoption permitted.
-The Directors are in the process of assessing the impact of MFRS 15 application on the amounts reported and disclosures made in the Group's financial statements.
+The Directors are in the process of assessing the impact of MFRS 15 application on the amounts reported and disclosures made in the Group's and the Company's financial statements.